-GBD Collaborators may be granted privileged, confidential access to the input data and intermediate data upon request where legally permissible, as well as the final point estimate results with 95% uncertainty as applicable pertaining to their enrolled area of expertise.
+GBD Collaborators may be granted privileged, confidential access to preliminary versions of intermediate data, where legally permissible, as well as the point estimate results with 95% uncertainty as applicable pertaining to their enrolled area of expertise, ahead of the publication of capstone papers and the public release.
 This exclusive access is explicitly intended to encourage publication and the involvement of GBD Collaborators in furthering jointly held academic interests while achieving widespread dissemination of GBD results in a multitude of settings.

 SECTION 9.
-DISSEMINATION
+DISSEMINATION AND POLICY USE

 The GBD is a critical resource for policymakers, researchers, donors, and others to make informed decisions and guide priorities using the most current information possible.
-In order to maximize the benefit of the GBD as a global public good, IHME strongly encourages the robust production of publications that provide important insight and implications from GBD results, as well as disseminations of the results, for example via presentations and posters.
+To maximize the benefit of the GBD as a global public good, IHME strongly encourages the robust production of publications that provide important insight and implications from GBD results.
+IHME also promotes widespread and varied methods of dissemination of the results, for example via presentations, posters, and publications.